lit/lit.dev/packages/lit-dev-content/site/docs/components/lifecycle.md

 `addInitializer()` allows code that has access to a Lit class definition to run code when instances of the class are constructed.

 This is very useful when writing custom decorators.
 Decorators are run at class definition time, and can do things like replace field and method definitions.
 If they also need to do work when an instance is created, they must call `addInitializer()`.
-It will be common to use this to add a [reactive controller](/docs/composition/controllers/) so decorators can hook the component lifecycle:
+It will be common to use this to add a [reactive controller](/docs/composition/controllers/) so decorators can hook into the component lifecycle:

 {% switchable-sample %}